 note: Most users need 4G or less of heap memory for Jenkins.
 It is best to ensure you really need additional heap (either from low garbage collection throughput and excessive garbage collection activity, measured by GC logs, or from getting OutOfMemory errors in Jenkins).

-Notice that the script needs to be run either by root or the user running the jenkins process ps -auxgrep jenkins (sudo -u will not work)
+Notice that the script needs to be run by the user running the jenkins process

-We recommend to firstly run the script when the issue is not exposed and check that all the elements generated has content.
+We recommend running the script prior to troubleshooting any issue to confirm that all the elements generated have content.

 - iostat Monitoring the performance of storage devices

 - mode.txt Script output